zarpafantasma/corpus_rythmos/III- Philosophical_and_Anthropological_Explorations/019-en_US-Physics_of_Tradition.md

 - **Design Ethics**: Creating contemporary temples implies responsibility for the conscious states that will be hosted and their impact on the participants.

 In synthesis, according to RTM, the **cave or temple does not possess a mind of its own**: it acts as a **resonance chamber** that, by synchronizing multiple human brains, temporarily unfolds a collective consciousness.
-Intelligence—the capacity to model and transform symbols—remains exclusive to the beings participating in the rite.
+Intelligence, the capacity to model and transform symbols, remains exclusive to the beings participating in the rite.

 **Chapter 4 · Carrier-Language**